 PS4 tips and tricks

-PlayStation 4 may be showing it's age, but it's still going from strength to strength.
-Whether that lovely parallelogram has been snug under your TV all this time or if you've just got one, there's always plenty to learn, and 2017 is shaping up to be an amazing year for PS4 owners thanks to some exciting exclusive games.
+Whether Sony's lovely parallelogram has been snug under your TV all this time or if you've just got one, there's always plenty to learn, and 2017 is shaping up to be an amazing year for PS4 owners thanks to some exciting exclusive games.

 A slew of software updates since its release means Sony's console now has a stack of features hidden up its sleeve that make it unrivalled when it comes to a living room gaming setup.